6 reasons why a holiday is good for our mental wellbeing

 5: Travel makes you mentally resilient

 Have you been in a situation where you’ve felt both excited and intimidated at the same time?
-For example, when you face difficulties, like arriving in a foreign town, and need to navigate to your hotel?
+For example, when you face difficulties, like arriving in a foreign town, and needing to navigate to your hotel?

 With time, you figure out the best route and mode of transport to get there.
 The more of these situations you find yourself in, the more mentally resilient you become.
 This is because you’ve had time to enhance your problem-solving and creative skills.